Banner Image

 Common Use Cases for EnterpriseView and Network Monitoring

-• Branch office connectivity monitoring for retail, banking, and restaurant chains.
+• Branch office connectivity monitoring for retail chains, banks, and restaurant franchises.

 • Multi-carrier WAN resilience with visibility into primary and backup link performance.

-• Hybrid cloud network monitoring for AWS Direct Connect, Azure ExpressRoute, VPN tunnels, and virtual routers.
+• Hybrid cloud network monitoring for AWS Direct Connect, Azure ExpressRoute, VPN tunnels, and virtual router health.

-• Remote user VPN performance analysis to distinguish home ISP issues from corporate network problems.
+• Remote user VPN performance analysis to identify whether slow application performance is due to home internet or corporate network issues.

-• Infrastructure health tracking for temperature, humidity, power, and fan speeds in data centers.
+• Infrastructure health monitoring for data centres, tracking temperature, humidity, power usage, and fan speeds.

-• Executive dashboards that provide high-level uptime, top problem sites, and trend lines for leadership review.
+• Executive dashboards that provide aggregated uptime percentages, top problem sites, and trend lines for IT leaders.

 What to Look for in a Network Monitoring Solution